Augmented Intelligence: When AI Meets Human Expertise to Revolutionize Marketing

 • Advanced campaign customization

-• Optimization of decision-making processes
+• Optimization of Decision-Making Processes

-Complementarity between AI and marketing experts
+Synergy between AI and marketing experts

 Limitations of AI without human intervention